songyingho/MLB_Stats/README.md

 3. Decision Tree
 4. Random Forest
 5. XGBoost
-6.
+6. Variable & Model Selection
+7. Threhold Selection
+8. Final Evaluation
+9. Actionable Insights

 __Data Source__: MLB Game Logs (1871-2016) sourced from Retrosheet.
 Dataset can be found here: https://data.world/dataquest/mlb-game-logs

 __Methodology__: This project uses Python 3, documented with Jupyter Notebook.
-We used a combination of Numpy and Pandas for data cleaning, filtering and feature engineering. __Add methodology !__
+We used a combination of Numpy and Pandas for data cleaning, filtering and feature engineering.
+As the initial stage of feature selection, the cleaned data was checked for multicollinearity using correlation matrix, variance inflation factor (VIF) and our business expertise.
+A train-test split of 70:30 and 5-fold cross validation was employed for all our models.
+Logistic Regression was used as our baseline model.
+Subsequent advanced models like Decision Tree, Random Forest and XGBoost were developed to provide feature selection and to improve model performance.
+GridSearchCV was used for hyperparameter tuning for Decision Tree, Random Forest and XGBoost.

 __High Level Overview__: